vercel/next.js/docs/api-reference/cli.md

 - **Size** – The number of assets downloaded when navigating to the page client-side.
 The size for each route only includes its dependencies.
 - **First Load JS** – The number of assets downloaded when visiting the page from the server.
 The amount of JS shared by all is shown as a separate metric.
+- **Download Time** – The time it’ll take to download your page on a 3G connection.

 The first load is colored green, yellow, or red.
 Aim for green for performant applications.